s223929/41934---Advanced-BIM-Materials/A4/README.md

 ### Role targeting

-We target the Analyst role...
+We target the Analyst Level 3 role, as the tool is developed as a standalone Python script using IfcOpenShell for a specific purpose: performing LCA within a BIM workflow.

-Our specific focus area and BIM use in this context is Materials.
+Our focus area and BIM use case in this context is Materials.